a11ce/aetherwiki/md-src/contributions.md

 The following people have contributed to the canon of Aetherworld:

-- Jessie: Cerevis, and the initial wargame that the Pax nations fought in
+- Jessie: Cerevis, and the first wargame that the Pax nations fought in
 - skylarke: Nordovest Institute
 - sil: Ikaran Park Service
 - stormtripping702: Sankofa Group